Jane Jones-Warner RIBA SCA AABC IHBC

 Trevor has a keen interest in traditional building techniques and materials.
 His methodical approach to drawing and detailing together with his excellent 3D computer skills are valued widely by the team.
 He particularly enjoys working with old fabric and unravelling the layers of historic assembly.

 Dr Ian Wightman BA (Hons), MSc, PhD, IHBC - Heritage Consultant

-Ian is the latest addition to the team joining in May 2018.
+Ian has been with the practice since May 2018.
 He has over 10 years experience as a Senior Historic Buildings Adviser to local planning authorities advising on numerous projects, including Petworth House, Uppark and Stansted House.
 Ian has extensive experience within the South Downs National Park and has advised on many domestic schemes, including new dwellings.
 He also has wider experience as a design consultant within the commercial sector.

 Ian has a particular interest in traditional building techniques and fabric and its preservation through sympathetic repair.
 He also has a strong interest in modernism and the importance of buildings’ relationship to landscape and setting.